lorenzogointernet/my-first-repo/README.md

-# Sean Kross
+# Lorenzo Radicchi

 ### Geography

-I live in the city of Baltimore, in the state of Maryland, in the United States of America.
+I live in the city of Gubbio, in Italy.

 ### Reading

-Three of my favorite books are:
+Three of my favorite films are:

-- *Mindstorms* by Seymour Papert
+- *The Prestige*
-- *Welcome to the Monkey House* by Kurt Vonnegut
+- *Fight Club*
-- *Persepolis* by Marjane Satrapi
+- *Interstellar*

 ### Food

-Last night I dreamt about eating in these restaurants:
+My favourite foods are:

-1. Linger in Denver.
+1. Pizza
-2. Azura in Jerusalem.
+2. Steak
-3. Gemma in New York City.
+3. Lasagna

 ### Contact

-The best way to get in touch with me is [on Twitter](https://twitter.com/seankross).
+The best way to get in touch with me is [on Linkedin](linkedin.com/in/lorenzo-radicchi-5201751a0).